wri/terramatch-microservices/README.md

 - Run it: `npx tm-v3-cli remote-repl entity-service staging`
   - This will run the Entity Service REPL in the staging env.
 Pass a `-v` flag (`npx tm-v3-cli -v ...`) for debug output.

+As you will note on the NestJS documentation above, the REPL gives you access to all services exposed by your AppModule.
+In addition, the CommonModule (which all services use) exposes a `REPL` service to make getting at some things a bit easier.
+As of this writing, it exposes two things:

+- All of lodash accessible through `$(REPL)._`
+- All database models quickly accessible through the models getter like so: `$(REPL).models.User`;

 # Deployment

 Deployment is handled via manual trigger of GitHub actions.
 There is one for services, and one for the ApiGateway.
 The